Solar-Messenger/ShaderToHuman/README.md

 # Shader To Human (S2H) - HLSL/GLSL library for debugging shaders

 This tool helps you with shader writing and debugging.
-It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code) and not render speed for complex UI.
+It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code).
+It is not targeting complex UI or minimal performance impact.

 The permissive [BSD 3-Clause license](https://raw.githubusercontent.com/electronicarts/ShaderToHuman/refs/heads/master/LICENSE.txt) is free for commercial use.
 Feel free to integrate into your projects.